Cosmicnomicon/miniature-goggles/README.md

 5. **Apply Ideas in New Contexts**
 Try out ideas in spots that might not be intuitive at first, or at all.
 Oftentimes this produces useful information in almost every context either through knowing the limits of the idea *or* you may find patterns you wouldn't have otherwise.
 Overall this is something that should be done a lot.

+**These should be used with the understanding that while you learn, there will always be unknowns.
+The goal of using this set of tools is to reduce that.**
+**Even after I define everything, unknowns will still exist.
+Some unknowns we will know exist (ideally on purpose), some will be the same set we're looking**
+**at right now.
+The same process should be used to reduce it further.
+Once I'm sufficiently 'ahead' I will stop following this loop.**

 #######################################################################################